soohoomay/DesDev_F2016/README.md

 # Design Development Class - Fall 2016 SLAS

-## This is the repository for all deliverables for fall term 2016 of SLAS's Design Development class.
+## This is the repository for all deliverables for fall term 2016 of SLAS's Design Development class (Tues 2-5pm).
 Each student has a separate branch.
 This is where students store, manage, and submit classwork.